The different shapes of NYC’s viral croissant craze

 • ☑ Budget: $$.

-• ☑ Must-eat: The Strawberry and Blueberry.
+• ☑ Must-eat: The Strawberry and Blueberry from Julien, or chocolate from Bibble & Sip.

 • ☑ Short and sweet story: We previously reviewed the myriad bakery treats on offer at Julien’s here.
 Julien’s cube croissants are probably our favourite “different-shaped croissants” on this list — it tastes closest to a traditional croissant, with the pastry consistently flaky (rather than burnt or under-baked), and the custard or jam filling neatly bisecting the centre of the creation.
+Bibble & Sip is one of our longest-standing favourite dessert spots, and they also offer a worthy cube rendition as well.

 Square croissant